Karaka-Management/Karaka/standards/documentation.md

 #### Member

-A member variable documentation is mandatory and needs to have the following layout:
+A member variable documentation MUST be implemented in the following form:

 ```
 /**